 I believe that my most important role as a teacher is to prepare students for post-graduate work.
 Achieving this goal as a professor is difficult.
-Many of my students already work, and attend school part time.
-Others have never held a professional job.
-Still others are in the U.S. for the first time.
-Because of these factors, I believe that my best approach to prepare my students for work is to take on a role that falls somewhere between teacher and manager.
+Many of my students already work, and attend

 By taking the approach of a teacher/manager, I try to shift the source of my students' motivation from external to internal.
 Getting student buy-in for why this course is important is more valuable than forcing them to focus through threats of punishment.
 By setting up an atmosphere of trust, and showing my students how passionate I am about teaching, I believe I get the most out of my students.
 I try to change their focus from grades to learning.
 I draw parallels between my expectations, and their future managers' expectations.
 By listening to their concerns, and explaining why I do everything I do, I believe my students are more willing to accept doing the work I require of them - and in fact do higher quality work as a result.